Continuing the Tradition of Excellence!

 On Thursday, September 30, Principal Chanda Mason welcomed members of Mary W. Jackson's family and the Hampton City Schools community to officially rename our school the Mary W. Jackson Fundamental Elementary School.

 View the complete video on Facebook here.

 All of Hampton's Elementary Schools are named for people who played an important role in the history of our city.
-Tucker-Capps, has the distinction of being the only school named for two historical figures.
+Mary W. Jackson Fundamental Elementary is the home of the rockets.

 Mary W. Jackson, a native of Hampton, was a scientist, aerospace engineer, humanitarian, and trailblazer who paved the way for thousands of others to succeed not only at NASA, but throughout the nation as well.
 Jackson graduated from the all-black Phenix Training School with highest honors and graduated from Hampton Institute in 1942 where she earned bachelor’s degrees in mathematics and physical science.

 In 1958, she became NASA’s first African-American female engineer.
 She successfully petitioned the city of Hampton to allow her to take University of Virginia night classes alongside white students (held at Hampton High School) in order to complete additional training and courses for her new role.
 By 1979, Jackson having achieved the most senior title within the engineering department, decided to take a demotion in order to serve as an administrator in the equal opportunity specialist field.
 She returned to Langley to make changes and highlight women and other minorities who were accomplished in the field after undergoing training at NASA headquarters.